 findmnt

-Real scenario: Disk 100% full but du says only 50% used. lsof +L1 shows deleted log files still held open by processes — restart needed.
+Real scenario: Disk 100% full but du says only 50% used. lsof +L1 shows deleted log files still held open by processes, so a restart frees the space.

 Container-Specific Skills